htcondor/htcondor/docs/admin-manual/security.rst

 file will only affect the specific machine.
 The settings for a given machine determine what other hosts can send commands to that machine.
-If a machine foo is to be given administrator access on machine bar, place foo in bar’s configuration file access list (not the other way around).
+If a machine foo is to be given administrator access on machine bar, place foo in bar's configuration file access list (not the other way around).

 The following are the various access levels that commands within HTCondor can be registered with: